Question

 Mobilized

-Perfect for urgent situations where you quickly organized and activated team members to respond to challenges or opportunities
+Best for situations where you energized and activated team members or resources for urgent or important initiatives

 Channeled